QueriumCorp/WAS-Kubernetes/EnvironmentSetup/AWS/README.md

 This is a Terraform based, fully automated build-deploy script.
 Terraform is an infrastructure-as-code command line tool that will create and configure all required AWS resources.
 This process will take around 30 minutes to complete and will generate copious amounts of console output.

-**Be aware that Terraform is a memory intensive application.
+**WARNING: Terraform is a memory intensive application.
 For best results you should run this on a computer with at least 4Gib of free memory.**

 ## I. Install prerequisites